 While being a teenager with a mental health condition is no easy task, being a parent of a teenager with a mental health condition can also be a unique struggle of its own.
 As a parent, you naturally want your teenager to be able to succeed, to thrive, and to become the best version of themselves they can possibly be.
 If they have a persistent condition with no immediate solution in sight, the struggle to guide them to success can be overwhelming.

-As a parent, you cannot change who your teenager is as a human being.
-But you can help them through their struggle, and point them in the right direction.
-If you are a parent of a teenager with bipolar disorder you can (for both of your sakes) learn how you can be a resource and dramatically improve their lives.
+As a parent, you cannot change who your teenager is as a human being, but you can help them through their struggle and point them in the right direction.
+If you are a parent of a teenager with bipolar disorder, you should (for both of your sakes) learn how you can be a resource and dramatically improve their lives.

-One of the reasons many parents find it particularly to cope with a teenager who is suffering from bipolar disorder—previously known as manic-depressive disorder—is that they fail to recognize it is a unique mental condition, and instead blame any negative experiences on themselves.
-If your teenager is indeed suffering from bipolar disorder, then there are a few textbook symptoms you can expect them to demonstrate, not necessarily because of anything you have done, but because of their condition.
+One of the reasons many parents find it particularly difficult to cope with a teenager who is suffering from bipolar disorder — previously known as manic-depressive disorder — is that they fail to recognize it as a unique teen mental health condition and instead blame any negative experiences on themselves.
+If your teenager is indeed suffering from bipolar disorder, then there are a few textbook bipolar disorder symptoms in teens that you can expect them to demonstrate, not necessarily because of anything you have done but because of their condition.

 Some studies indicate that up to 3% of individuals in the United States will experience symptoms of bipolar disorder at some point in their life.
 Because of the chemical, biological, social, and hormonal changes associated with puberty, teenagers are particularly likely to demonstrate these symptoms.